gahr/retcl/README.md

 2. a *command prefix*

-Upon reception of a message matching `channel` / `pattern`, the *command prefix* will be appended the *subscription item* and the message data received and will be invoked in the global namespace.
+Upon reception of a message matching `channel` / `pattern`, the *command prefix* will be appended the message type, *subscription item*, actual channel, and the message data received and will be invoked in the global namespace.

-    % proc mycallback {registrationTime channel message} {
+    % proc mycallback {registrationTime type pattern channel message} {
-          set elapsed [expr {[clock seconds] - $registrationTime}] puts "It took $elapsed seconds to get $message on channel $channel" }
+         set elapsed [expr {[clock seconds] - $registrationTime}] puts "After $elapsed seconds I got a message of type $type on my registration channel $pattern.
+The actual channel was $channel.
+The message is $message."
+     }
-    % r callback chan1 [list mycallback [clock seconds]]
+    % r callback chan* [list mycallback [clock seconds]]
-    % r -sync SUBSCRIBE chan1
+    % r PSUBSCRIBE chan*
-    subscribe chan1 1
+    After 3 seconds I got a message of type psubscribe on my registration channel chan*.
+The actual channel was chan*.
+The message is 1.

 Some time later somebody sends "Hello!" on chan1.

-    It took 35 seconds to get Hello! on channel chan1
+    After 29 seconds I got a message of type pmessage on my registration channel chan*.
+The actual channel was chan1.
+The message is Hello!.

 **Note:** as shown in the previous code snipped, registering a callback does *not* automatically send a (P)SUBSCRIBE request to the Redis server.